Yes, or some auto metering. It's not that complicated.

 Depends.
 Say you want to take a time lapse capture of a birds nest in a tree.
 Have fun putting 4 car batteries there.

+You see, I have started indeed working on a cabinet with two "hot-swappable" motorbyke batteries to indefinitely power a camera for very long-time timelapses.
 A project like your would give me less features, not more features.